shpml/fundamentals/08_chapter/03_exercise.md

 Try your hand at writing pseudo code for this program.
 Remember, the goal is to think through the problem and break it down into simple steps.

 > Stuck?
 Check out the [solutions](https://github.com/generalassembly-studio/fundamentals/blob/master/exercise-solutions.md) to see what you can do.

+---

+Now it's your turn.
+Get some practice writing pseudo code [in this exercise](04_lesson.md).